Game Development:Sonic the Hedgehog (16-bit)

 Rejected Character Designs

 The following is a collection of images drawn by a variety of people within Sega during the internal competition to come up with a new mascot for the company.
 Among the selection is the rabbit image, for which served as the original inspiration for the gameplay.
 While the throwing dynamic was removed from the final product, it was fleshed out for the 1995 Sega game Ristar which contained a handful of members that worked on some of the Sonic titles.
-The mechanic would eventually be put into Sonic Adventure and Sonic Adventure 2, although it was only an afterthought that was not necessarily for any of the game.
+The mechanic would eventually be put into Sonic Adventure and Sonic Adventure 2, though it was never a focus of the gameplay and didn't need to be used to finish any of the levels.
 The concept was also echoed in the much-later character Cream the Rabbit, who would "throw" her Chao at enemies in Sonic Advance 2.
-Interestingly, the below gallery does not contain any images of the armadillo character, so it is unknown if those sketches served as the inspiration behind Mighty the Armadillo.

 Sonic the Hedgehog/Dr. Eggman

 A concept that was toyed around with but ultimately dropped from the final product was the character Madonna.
 Intended to be a love interest for Sonic, it is unknown just how the dynamic between the two characters would have been if placed in-game.
 According to Naoto Ohshima, Madonna was meant to be a "male fantasy" by chasing Sonic about, though it is unknown if she was meant to follow Sonic in the game or simply be a subtle plot point relegated to promotional material.
-The concept art for the character was featured in the compilation title Sonic Gems Collection, although artwork for the character had been on the Internet prior to the game's release.
+The concept art for the character was featured in the compilation title Sonic Gems Collection, although artwork had been on the Internet prior to the game's release.
 The project manager of Sonic the Hedgehog for Sega of America, Madeline Schroeder, later made the claim that she was responsible for the removal of the character in an attempt to make the game an easier sell in western markets.
-However, this claim was later contradicted by Yuji Naka, who, when recalling the development process of the game, explained that Madonna never went beyond the concept stage primarily because of the stark comparison her presence would have made between Sonic and the Super Mario Bros. series.
+However, this was later contradicted by Yuji Naka, who, when recalling the development process, explained that Madonna never went beyond the concept stage primarily because of the stark comparison her presence would have made between Sonic and the Super Mario Bros. series.
 Having a heroine who would be kidnapped and subsequently rescued by the hero of the game was such a cliche at that point that Sonic Team wanted to focus on the battle between Sonic and Eggman.
-The first known reference to Madonna by name in a printed article was in High Score magazine.
 The idea of a hedgehog/human romance was eventually pursued in the game Sonic the Hedgehog (2006) through the character of Princess Elise, with less than stellar results.

 At the same time the idea for Madonna was on the drawing board, the team also briefly considered having a slew of various living beings fight against Sonic, ranging from a six-fingered hand to a demon-like entity.
-Though many were drawn up by Ohshima, in the end everyone agreed that the mustached-fellow was still the best of the lot, and far closer to what they wanted to accomplish with the game.
-In the end, only Sonic and Eggman of the group shot were fully fleshed out and placed into the final product.
+In the earliest demo for the game shown off at the 1990 Tokyo Toy Show, it is known that the large-jawed enemy went as far as being made into sprite form, with the light-blue Sonic able to attack him the same as any other enemy.
+In the end, however, everyone agreed that the mustached-fellow was still the best of the lot, and far closer to what they wanted to accomplish with the game, only Sonic and Eggman being fully fleshed out and placed into the final product.

 Sound Test Band

 Another concept that was forced to be dropped was the idea of Sonic being the lead in a band.
-Though not meant to be a part of the gameplay, there was originally intended to be a full-fledged sound test within the game, complete with animated graphics of Sonic break-dancing to the music of the "Sonic the Hedgehog Band."
+Though not meant to be a part of the gameplay, the original intention was for a full-fledged sound test to be an option players could choose from the title screen, complete with animated graphics of Sonic break-dancing to the music of the "Sonic the Hedgehog Band."
 Vector the Crocodile, who would make his official introduction in the Sega 32X title Chaotix, was originally meant to be the keyboardist for this graphic.
 Sharps the Chicken, Max the Monkey, and Mach the Rabbit were to round out the cast playing the guitar, bass, and drums respectively.
 Due to time constraints, the concept had to be scrapped, a no-frills sound test becoming part of the hidden level select screen.
 The extra space designated for the graphics was given to the "SEGA" choir chime heard in the beginning of the game, which took up nearly an eighth of the cartridge space.
-With the exception of Vector, none of these characters have been used in a Sonic the Hedgehog game, although Sharps, Max, and Mach have recently surfaced in the pages of the Archie comic Sonic the Hedgehog.
+With the exception of Vector, none of these characters have been used in a Sonic game, although Sharps, Max, and Mach have recently surfaced in the pages of the Archie comic Sonic the Hedgehog.

 Level Concept Art